North Sacramento, Sacramento, California: Noralto

 Noralto is a neighborhood situated within North Sacramento.
-The boundaries of Noralto are Las Palmas Avenue to the north, Altos Avenue to the south, Sacramento Northern Bike Trail to the east, and Steelhead Creek to the west.
+The boundaries of Noralto are Las Palmas Avenue to the north, Altos Avenue to the south, Sacramento Northern Bicycle Parkway to the east, and Steelhead Creek to the west.
 Homes in this area range from the late 1930s to the 1980s.
-It is also represented by Sacramento City Council 2nd District, Sean Loloee.
+It is home to the Altos Ave Community flower garden along the Sacramento North Bicycle Parkway.

 Richardson Village

-Richardson Village project is a neighborhood situated within North Sacramento.
+Richardson Village is a neighborhood situated within North Sacramento.
 The boundaries of Richardson Village are Arcade Creek to the north, Las Palmas Avenue to the south, Norwood Avenue to the west, and Rio Linda Boulevard to the east.
 Homes in this area were originally built in the 1950s.
 Many examples of California ranch architecture still remain.
 This one-time middle-class neighborhood has seen an increase in working poor residents over the past forty years, and has endured rising crime rates and decreased property values as rental units and city neglect have increased.